 - Ensure that additional consideration is given to issues that arise with testing diverse populations that could further lower reliability and validity of scores due to changes in administration procedures and the test environment

 - Ensure the quality of the technologies being used and the hardware requirements needed are considered prior to starting testing

 - Consideration should be given to the availability of back-up technologies should technical problems be encountered during administration

 - Use HIPAA approved telehealth technologies as well as temporarily allowed popular applications that allow for video chats to provide telehealth in accordance with the OCR Notice Notify patients that telehealth applications potentially introduce privacy risks, and providers should enable all available encryption and privacy modes when using such applications

 - Ensure that documentation of the following issues is made in the member record:

 - Potential difference in obtained scores due to telehealth administration

 - Any accommodations or modifications that were made to standard administration procedures

 - Potential limitations of all assessment results or conclusions when test norms used for interpretation are not based on a telehealth administration

-In order for a virtual visit provider to be listed in our virtual visit provider directory for members, a provider must complete a virtual visit attestation form.
-Optum Behavioral Health is processing new virtual visit attestations in the order they are received as quickly as possible and once completed, your information will be displayed in our virtual visit provider directory for members, but, during the nationwide public health emergency, virtual care can be provided to a member.
+In order for a virtual visit provider to be listed in our virtual visit provider directory for members, a provider must complete a virtual visit attestation form (see Post-COVID-19 Emergency Period section below).
+Optum is processing new virtual visit attestations in the order they are received as quickly as possible and once completed, your information will be displayed in our virtual visit provider directory for members, but, during the nationwide public health emergency, virtual care can be provided to a member.